-The Company manages its capital to ensure that entities within the Company will be able to continue as a going concern, while maximising return to shareholders.
-The capital structure of the Company consists of cash and cash equivalents and equity, comprising issued share capital, reserves and retained earnings as disclosed in the consolidated statement of changes in equity.
+The Company manages its capital to ensure that it will be able to continue as a going concern, while maximising return to shareholders.
+The capital structure of the Company consists of cash and cash equivalents and equity, comprising issued share capital, reserves and retained earnings as disclosed in the statement of changes in equity.
 The Company had debt relating to borrowings and accrued interest of \$167.6 million as at December 31, 2016 (2015: \$150.5 million).
-Refer also to Notes 16 and 25.
+Refer also to Notes 14 and 22.